Why enter the UC Visualise Your Thesis competition?

 What is the timeline?

-1 September 2022: First prize winner’s entry is submitted into international competition
+4 September 2023: First prize winner’s entry is submitted to the international competition.

 September-October: International competition (Final date TBA)